 $360,000 vs. $259,000!
 That’s the closest we have been to “closing” the racial gap thus far.
 And we were only able to do it because we controlled for initial conditions (i.e. starting wealth).

 Note that this doesn’t imply that a cash transfer to young Black households by itself will fix this problem.
 Because it isn’t the money alone that makes these households better off, but the underlying factors that allowed them to accumulate that money in the first place.

 For example, these young households may have higher income, a stronger support network, or better financial habits.
 I don’t know.
-But by controlling for starting wealth, you pick up those things that are predictive of future wealth.
+However, by controlling for starting wealth, you pick up those things that are predictive of future wealth.

 Regardless, this thought experiment misses the point.
 Because the actual wealth gap between a typical Black household and a typical White household is a factor of 10.
 We shouldn’t have to adjust for education or income to explain it away.
 This, in itself, is defeat.

 Instead, we should ask ourselves why there is a massive gap in education and income between Black households and White households in the first place.
 This is where we must start.